iterative/dvc.org/content/docs/command-reference/exp/remove.md

 ## Description

-Deletes one or more experiments, indicated by name (see `dvc exp run`).
+Deletes one or more experiments, indicated by name (see `dvc exp run`) or ID (only queued experiments).

 With `--queue`, the list of experiments awaiting execution is cleared instead.